SB-2203

 Penalties

-For Section 30 violations (algorithmic discrimination): compensatory damages, declaratory relief, and reasonable attorney's fees and costs.
+For algorithmic discrimination claims (Section 30): compensatory damages, declaratory relief, and reasonable attorney's fees and costs.
 Plaintiff must prove actual harm.
-For Section 35 violations (failure to submit impact assessment to AG): administrative fine of up to $10,000 per violation, with each day the tool is used without a submitted assessment constituting a distinct violation.
-All remedies and penalties available under the Consumer Fraud and Deceptive Business Practices Act also apply.
+For failure to submit impact assessments (Section 35): administrative fine of up to $10,000 per violation, with each day of non-submission constituting a distinct violation.
+For all other violations: remedies and penalties available under the Consumer Fraud and Deceptive Business Practices Act (815 ILCS 505), including civil penalties of up to $50,000 per violation.

 Who Is Covered